mlgordon/vpc/errors.md

 ## invalid_zone
 **Message**: Please check whether the resources you are requesting are in the same zone.

-You may see this message if the resource you requested is not in a valid zone.
+You may see this message attempting to attach a public gateway in zone-1 to a subnet in zone-2.

 ## ipsec_policies_quota_exceeded
 **Message**: The quota for IPsec policies is exceeded for the account.